Class diagram: Scope

 To indicate a classifier scope for a member, its name must be underlined.
 Otherwise, instance scope is assumed by default.

 Relationships

 A relationship is a general term covering the specific types of logical connections found on class and object diagrams.
 UML defines the following relationships:

 Instance-level relationships

 Dependency

 A dependency is a type of association where there is a semantic connection between dependent and independent model elements.
 It exists between two elements if changes to the definition of one element (the server or target) may cause changes to the other (the client or source).
 This association is uni-directional.
 A dependency is displayed as a dashed line with an open arrow that points from the client to the supplier.

 Association

-An association represents a family of links.
-A binary association (with two ends) is normally represented as a line.
-An association can link any number of classes.
-An association with three links is called a ternary association.
-An association can be named, and the ends of an association can be adorned with role names, ownership indicators, multiplicity, visibility, and other properties.
-There are four different types of association: bi-directional, uni-directional, aggregation (includes composition aggregation) and reflexive.
-Bi-directional and uni-directional associations are the most common ones.
-For instance, a flight class is associated with a plane class bi-directionally.
-Association represents the static relationship shared among the objects of two classes.